core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 [^replace-self]

+Internet media types are identified by a string, such as "application/xml" {{?RFC2046}}.
 In order to minimize the overhead of using Media Types to indicate the format of payloads, {{-coap}} has defined a registry for a subset of Internet Media Types to be used in CoAP and assigned each, in combination with a Content Coding, a numeric identifier.
 The name of the registry is "CoAP Content-Formats", within the "CoRE Parameters" registry group.